jose-izquierdo/jose-izquierdo.github.io/_posts/2015-03-20-rspec-testing-models.markdown

 end
 {% endhighlight %}

-Let's stop here for a second a explain a few things about this chunk of code:
+Let's stop here for a second to explain a few things about this chunk of code:

 * This portion of code provides a factory that we can use throughout our specs.